-3. Insert the caddy into the laptop at the same orientation in which you removed the CD-ROM drive.
+3. Insert the caddy into the laptop at the same orientation you removed the CD-ROM drive.
 If it doesn’t go, don’t apply a lot of force.
 Instead, try realigning and inserting it again.

 That’s pretty much it.
 Now boot into the OS and see if the SSD is detected.

 If your laptop has a 2.5-inch HDD, you can replace the HDD with SSD easily.
 All you need to do is.